dzavalishin/mqtt_udp/dox/source/index.rst

 * **random_to_udp.py** - send random numbers with 2 sec interval, to test reception.
 * **dump.py** - just show all traffic.
 * **ping.py** - send ping and show responces.
-Note that running ping.py will resond to itself too.
+By using set_muted(mode: bool) function it turns off protocol replies so it will not resond to itself.
 * **subscribe.py** - send subscribe request.
 * **seq_storm_send.py** - send sequential data with no speed limit (use -s to set limit, though).
 * **seq_storm_check.py** - check traffic sent by *seq_storm_send.py* and calculate speed and error rate.